 MBA-520.
 Marketing Management

 This course presents a strategic foundation for marketing decision-making.
-It integrates the tactics of information gathering, environment analysis, competitive analysis, product positioning and the implementation of strategic positioning.
+It seeks to develop students' understanding and implementation of key marketing strategies such as internal and external environmental analysis, product targeting and positioning, branding, pricing, distribution, and promotion.
 Emphasis is placed on written and verbal communications skill development.

 MBA-532.
 Managerial Economics